 All high-level misdemeanours will be fully investigated.
 The investigation will be overseen by the Senior Deputy Head (or their representative) in conjunction with relevant staff.
 The Head will also be involved, and the sanction imposed will be at the discretion of the Head.
-Each case and each pupil will be judged on an individual basis.
+Each case will be judged on an individual basis.